manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 ## Refactoring layouts with routing

-Let is continue refactoring and enhancing this app for more advanced use cases.
+Let us continue refactoring and enhancing this app for more advanced use cases.
 We want to achieve these objectives in the sections that follow.

 - Reuse only one main layout component and render content specific to a route.